-This microfacies occurs in the upper unit of the Drunka Formation at the upper part of El-Zarabi section (Fig.2B) with an average thickness of 1.75 m.
+This microfacies occurs in the upper unit of the Drunka Formation at the upper part of El-Zarabi section (Fig.3B) with an average thickness of 1.75 m.
 It overlies the dasycladacean green algae wackestone and underlies the lime mudstone microfacies.
-Also, it is recorded in two beds in the lower part of Gebel Gibeil section with a thickness of 0.5 and 1.5 m (Fig.4).
+Also it is recorded in two beds in the lower part of Gebel Gibeil section with a thickness of 0.5 and 1.5 m (Fig.5).
 The rock is white to yellowish white, massive, compact and burrowed.
-In thin section, this microfacies is made up of miliolidae grains (20-25%), fossil algae (8%), bioclasts (8%), nummulites (7.5%), micritized grains (6%) and intraclasts (1%) embedded in microcrystalline calcite crystals forming the matrix (PI.4C).